MelodyCSP/Melody_Sackman_I2RC/src/README.md

 Notes about git, and helpful resources, etc.

 Please put them here, they will really help you in the future
+    - To merge two branches together, you have to go to your git repository and select the "Contribute" dropdown under the green "Code" dropdown.
+Then, open the pull request.
+At the top, select the base, which is usually what you want the other branch to merge with, and the branch to "compare" it to.
+After, create the pull request.
+    - There might be some issues (merge conflicts), so make sure to delete any code with >>>>>, <<<<<<, or ===== to fix it.
+    - Before there might've been some issues with other files such as EncoderDrive.java not showing up in the W3.PID branch.
+After merging the two branches together, EncoderDrive can be accessed in the same branch as the PIDTurnccw.java.

 ---------------------------------------------------------------------------